-- Bribery occurs when you offer, pay, seek or accept a payment, gift or favour to influence a business outcome improperly.
-A bribe can be cash, a gift in kind, or some other favour such as an offer of employment to a relative of the person being bribed.
-None of these are acceptable. - Kickbacks arise when suppliers or service providers pay part of their fees to the individuals who award the contract.
-We do not offer or accept kickbacks in any circumstances. - Indirect bribery takes place when someone pays a bribe via a third party.
-For example, a company employs a commercial agent to help it win a contract, and the agent passes on part of the commission as a bribe.
+- · Kickbacks arise when suppliers or service providers pay part of their fees to the individuals who award any contract.
+We do not offer or accept kickbacks under any circumstances. - Indirect bribery occurs when someone pays a bribe via a third party.
+For example, a company employs a commercial agent to help it win a contract and the agent passes on part of the commission as a bribe.
 We do not tolerate such practices.